danfuzz/samizdat/samizdat-0/README.md

   Samizdat low-layer data types, providing constructors, accessors, and a handful of assertions.
 Depends on util.

+* const &mdash; Commonly-used in-model constants.
+This includes things like stringlets used during parsing, and the like.
+Depends on util and dat.

 * io &mdash; I/O functions.
 This implements a minimal set of I/O operations.
 Depends on util and dat.